fuxihao66/ExtraNet/README.md

 Make sure to enable DX12 RHI and Ray tracing in Unreal settings, and enable stencil in project setting: project setting -> Rendering::Postprocessing -> Enable with Stencil.

-For dynamic objects, make sure to enable *Render Custom depth pass* and set Custom Depth Stencil Value(any value larger than 0) in object properties.
+For dynamic objects, make sure to enable *Render Custom depth pass* and set Custom Depth Stencil Value(any value larger than 0, and different objects should have different values) in object properties.

 This custom build is modified by Hengjun Ma.
 ### Generate raw data